jakerudolph/matlab_standards/matlab_standards.md

 **Rationale:** This increases the readability of the code as it is clear from the name of the file that it is a unit test file.

 # Layouts and Comments

-This section describes recommendations for code layout and comments.

 ## Comment Usage